eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 **Dynamic PubSubType**

-Class that inherits from TopicDataType and works as an intermediator between RTPS Domain and the Dynamic Types.
+A class that inherits from TopicDataType and works as an intermediator between RTPS Domain and the Dynamic Types.
 It implements the methods needed to create, serialize, deserialize and delete DynamicData instances when the participants need to convert the received information from any transport to the registered dynamic type.